I am a PhD student in Economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

 Draft available soon!

-Long-Term Government Debt and Monetary Policy Transmission in HANK Models
+Government Debt and the Fiscal Channels of Monetary Policy in HANK Models